ndd21/PHYS281/docs/gravity.md

 To get information to use for your Solar System body's initial conditions you should do the following:

 * For "Ephemeris Type" click "change" and select the "Vector Table" and click the "Use Selection Above" button.

 * To change the "Target Body" click "change" and search for the body that you want.
-Note that you can treat the Earth-Moon system as one object by selecting "Earth-Moon Barycenter".
+Note that you can treat the Earth-Moon system as one particle by selecting "Earth-Moon Barycenter".

 * For "Coordinate Origin" (which will appear when you switch to the "Vector Table" above) leave it as "**Solar System Barycenter** (**SSB**) [500@0]".
 This is the centre of mass of the entire Solar System.

 * For "Time Span" you can leave it as it is, which will default to today, or click "change" to specify a start date, end date and time step between outputs.
 Make sure to use the same start time for all the bodies in your simulation.

 * For "Table Settings" click "change", then in the "Select vector table output" drop down menu select "Type 2 (state vector {x,y,z,vx,vy,vz})".
-This means the ephemeris will return the 3d position and velocity coordinates of the selected body.
+This means the ephemeris will return the 3D position and velocity coordinates of the selected body.
 In "Optional vector-table settings:" select the "output units" you require from the options: "km & km/s" is recommended.

 * For "Display/Output" you can either leave this as the default, which will show the information on a formatted HTML webpage, or select to download it as a text file.

-If you had selected Venus as the object you would get the following information on the webpage:
+If you had selected Venus as the body you would get the following information on the webpage:

 <table border="1" cellpadding="8" cellspacing="0" bgcolor="#EEEEEE">